hwanglab/TILs_Analysis/README.md

 ### Others
 (1) Invasive Margin Analysis: We worked with Dr.Kang for quantifying tils density at tumor invasive margins.
 For codes I wrote, you can find them from the file: main_tils_analysis_v01.py

+(2) KM analysis for tils density at invasive margins: For the R codes I worte for KM analysis of colon cancer patient survivals (collaborated with Dr.Kang), you could find them at the locaton: ./R_analysis

-(2) Entropy Computation: Given the heatmap predictions, we can compute the entropy to quantify its heterogeneities.
+(3) Entropy Computation: Given the heatmap predictions, we can compute the entropy to quantify its heterogeneities.
 The example can be found the in the location: ./Utility_debugs/com_entropy.py.
 The function I wrote to compute Shannon entropy is: def shannon_entropy_bin(X,b=0.1,vmin=0.0,vmax=1.0):